nsn90255/dotfiles/README.md

 # Dotfiles
-Don't forget cp the files in this repo to the original ones softlink your cursor to default
+Get the cursor as well (from my fork).